rkmaier/pubgapi/README.md

 ## Installation

-` composer require rkmaier/pubgapi dev-master `
+` composer require rkmaier/pubgapi `

 ### Laravel 5.5+ Integration
 Laravel Pacakage discovery should take care of it